behzadhaki/GrooveTransformer/documentation/chapter2_Model/A_MonotonicGrooveTransformer/README.md

-# Chapter 2 - Models: Instantiating, Storing, Loading, Generating
+# Chapter 2A - Groove Transformer

 ----